Updated: Jul 17

 3. Add Zurek starter bring to boil again and simmer for another 10 minutes.

-4. Take soup off the heat and remove sausages, slice and place back in the pot.
+4. Take the soup off the heat and remove sausages, slice and place back in the pot.

 6. Serve Żurek with hard-boiled eggs and fresh bread.